pearcej/cppds/_sources/LinearBasic/ImplementingaStackCpp.rst

        :caption: Using the Stack methods from the STL in C++
        :language: cpp

+       //Tests the push, empty, size, pop, and top methods of the stack library.

        #include <iostream>
        #include <stack>    // Calling Stack from the STL